codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is red and smells like blue paint?
-Red paint!
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Static
+ 1. New Mexico
- 2. Private
+ 2. Arizona
- 3. Public
+ 3. Colorado
- 4. Final
+ 4. Washington

 <details>
   <summary>Answer</summary>
-  Final
+  New Mexico
 </details>